-Wright started designing and building the first nucleus of Taliesin West in 1937 as his winter home and studio, as well as the winter seat of the residential school of architecture, the Taliesin Fellowship, he had founded five years before.
+Wright started designing and building the first nucleus of Taliesin West in 1937 as his winter home and studio, as well as the winter seat of the residential school of architecture, the Taliesin Fellowship, which he had founded five years before.

-The complex was built amid a 600-acre site in the foothills of the McDowell Peak in the Sonoran Desert with intent to complement Wright’s summer estate in Spring Green, Wisconsin (which he had named Taliesin, from a Welsh word meaning “shining brow”).
+The complex was built amid a 600-acre site in the foothills of McDowell Peak in the Sonoran Desert with the intent to complement Wright’s summer estate in Spring Green, Wisconsin (which he had named Taliesin, from a Welsh word meaning “shining brow”).

-Wright was particularly fascinated by the site position, located on top of a mesa overlooking the Paradise Valley northeast of Scottsdale, by the beautiful natural scenery around it and by its Native American cultural heritage.
+Wright was particularly fascinated by the site position, located on top of a mesa overlooking the Paradise Valley northeast of Scottsdale, by the beautiful natural scenery around it, and by its Native American cultural heritage.

-At the time, the area was largely undeveloped and sparsely populated; the city of Scottsdale, which now has a population of over two hundred thousand, was still a small village with few hundred inhabitants.
+At the time, the area was largely undeveloped and sparsely populated; the city of Scottsdale, which now has a population of over two hundred thousand, was still a small village with a few hundred inhabitants.

-“Just imagine what it would be like on top of the world looking over the universe at sunrise or at sunset with clear sky in between. (…) Well, that was our place on the mesa and our buildings had to fit in.”
+“Just imagine what it would be like on top of the world looking over the universe at sunrise or sunset with a clear sky in between. (…) Well, that was our place on the mesa and our buildings had to fit in.”
 Frank Lloyd Wright, An Autobiography (New York: Duell, Sloan and Pearce, 1943), p.
 453.

-In Taliesin West, the first constructions (The “Historical Core” as it is called today, built between 1938 and 1941), were Wright’s office, the Drafting Studio, the kitchen and original dining room, the living quarters of the architect and his family, the “Garden Room”, the “Kiva” theater (subsequently converted into a library), the rooms for Wright’s assistants, a small bell tower, and a workshop.
+In Taliesin West, the first constructions (The “Historical Core” as it is called today, built between 1938 and 1941), were Wright’s office, the Drafting Studio, the kitchen and original dining room, the living quarters of the architect, and his family, the “Garden Room”, the “Kiva” theater (subsequently converted into a library), the rooms for Wright’s assistants, a small bell tower, and a workshop.

 Furthermore, a timber frame temporary structure, called the Sun Trap, was built in 1937 to accommodate the Wright family until the completion of their living quarters three years later.